fonmusic/fonmusic/cv.md

 - Docker and Containerization
 - English Language (B2 level)

+**Additional skills:**
+- Bootstrap
+- Java
+- Swift
+- Python
+- Interactive Audio (Wwise, FMOD, REAPER)

 **Additional Information:**

 I am a developer with a focus on web and game development.
-My skills include:

-- Programming Languages: C#
-- Frameworks and Platforms: .NET, ASP.NET Core, Entity Framework, Angular, Unity
-- Databases: SQLite, MS SQL Server
-- Web Development: TypeScript, HTML, CSS
-- Game Engines: Unity
-- Docker and Containerization

 I have experience working on various projects, including web application development using .NET and Angular, game development using Unity, and development of class libraries.
 I have the ability to develop structured, modular, and efficient code, following OOP principles and best practices.

 I am committed to continuous learning and improving my skills.
 I am quick to learn and adapt to new technologies and programming languages.
 I also have a keen interest in exploring new software and technologies.
 I have a broad range of interests beyond programming, and I believe that the best solutions and innovations arise at the intersection of different fields.
 In my hobbies, I deeply study architecture and history.
 I also have extensive experience in music, including both creation and rights management.